dattalab-6-cam/multicamera_acquisition/README.md

     - [simple_pyspin](https://github.com/klecknerlab/simple_pyspin/) is the basis for the camera object.
     - [Jarvis Motion Capture](https://github.com/JARVIS-MoCap) is mocap software for flir cameras.
 We used their synchronization as motivation for this library.

+### installation

+You are most likely going to want to customize this code, so just install it with `python setup.py develop` in the main directory.

 ### Basic usage
 ```{python}